-The word "Presbyterian" is derived from the Greek word meaning "old".
+The word "Presbyterian" is derived from the Greek word meaning "elder".
 The Bible shows us that in ancient Israel and in the early Church, the management and decision-making was in the hands of the elders chosen by the faithful.
 Most Presbyterian churches have their own autonomy in their countries.
 The highest authorities of these churches are the general assemblies, or synods, which are largely representative of the whole Church.

 The Presbyterial committee